-Dear Parents and Community Members:
+Dear Community Members,

 "NMCUSD District Mission: An innovative community school system, we equip preschool to adult students with the skills, knowledge and attitudes they will need to pursue their life goals responsibly and creatively in a radically changing society."

 District Office Hours: 8:00 a.m. - 4:00 p.m.